Paul McCartney: Football

 McCartney has publicly professed support for Everton F.C. and has also shown favour for Liverpool F.C.
 In 2008, he ended speculation about his allegiance when he said: "Here's the deal: my father was born in Everton, my family are officially Evertonians, so if it comes down to a derby match or an FA Cup final between the two, I would have to support Everton.
 But after a concert at Wembley Arena I got a bit of a friendship with Kenny Dalglish, who had been to the gig and I thought 'You know what?
 I am just going to support them both because it's all Liverpool.

+Political views

+McCartney campaigned against the United Kingdom's continued membership of the European Economic Community in the 1975 referendum.
+In September 2019, McCartney stated that the 2016 Brexit referendum was "probably a mistake," saying that the situation at the time was "a mess."
+He also said that the 2016 campaign had consisted of "all crazy promises".
+He did not vote due to his ongoing tour at the time of the referendum and stated that he would likely not have voted due to his confusion on the matter.

+McCartney refused to perform his song "Freedom" in The 'US' Tour as he felt the song had become "hijacked" and acquired a militaristic meaning due to the George W. Bush administration's war on terror.

+In June 2016, following the Pulse nightclub shooting in Orlando, Florida, McCartney signed an open letter published in Billboard urging the United States Congress to impose stricter gun control.
+In 2018, McCartney attended a March for Our Lives rally in New York City.
+McCartney cited the murder of John Lennon as motivation for joining the protests when he told a CNN journalist, "One of my best friends was killed in gun violence, so it's important to me."